sc0ttj/woofy/README.md

 ## Usage

-To load `woofy`:
+Use the menu entry, found at `Menu->System->Woofy`.

-Type `woofy` in the terminal, then you'll see all the background workings in the terminal, as your new SFS file and ISO files are being created.
+Or type `woofy` in the terminal to see all the logging output, as your new SFS file and ISO files are being created.

-Or use the menu entry, found at `Menu->System->Woofy`.

 Once the Woofy UI has loaded: